oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    * Terms "II-Disclosures" and "HS-Disclosures" are replaces with "Disclosures".
    * Holder Binding is now separate from delivering the Disclosures and implemented, if required, with a separate JWT.
    * Examples are now pulled in from the examples directory, not inlined.
+   * Updated and automated the W3C VC example.

    -02